mig8447/mig8447.github.io/_posts/2019-02-25-oracle-apex-the-power-of-interactive-reports.md

 ### Creating an Application from a Spreadsheet

 Once you have an APEX workspace set up and have accessed it.
-A screen like the following should appear:
+A screen like the one shown below should appear.
+Click on the Create button.

 <figure>
     <a href="/assets/images/posts/2019-02-25-oracle-apex-the-power-of-interactive-reports/001.png"><img src="/assets/images/posts/2019-02-25-oracle-apex-the-power-of-interactive-reports/001.png"></a>
     <figcaption>Application Builder Main Page</figcaption>
 </figure>

-Click on the Create button.
 This will take you to the "Create an Application" page, where you can choose from a range of options to start creating your application.
 Click on "From a File".

 <figure>
     <a href="/assets/images/posts/2019-02-25-oracle-apex-the-power-of-interactive-reports/002.png"><img src="/assets/images/posts/2019-02-25-oracle-apex-the-power-of-interactive-reports/002.png"></a>